 - 11.1 Section 11 Basic Financial Instruments and Section 12 Other Financial Instruments Issues together deal with recognising, derecognising, measuring and disclosing financial instruments (financial assets and financial liabilities).
 Section 11 applies to basic financial instruments and is relevant to all entities.
 Section 12 applies to other, more complex financial instruments and transactions.
 If an entity enters into only basic financial instrument transactions then Section 12 is not applicable.
-However, even entities with only basic financial instruments shall consider the scope of Section 12 to ensure they are exempt. - PBE11.1 Public benefit entities that make or receive concessionary loans shall refer to the relevant paragraphs of Section 34 Specialised Activities for details on how to account for such loans.
+However, even entities with only basic financial instruments shall consider the scope of Section 12 to ensure they are exempt. - PBE11.1A Public benefit entities and other members of a public benefit entity group that make or receive public benefit entity concessionary loans shall refer to the relevant paragraphs of Section 34 Specialised Activities for the accounting requirements for such loans.